Olusegun-Light/DignoWise/README.md

 ## Introduction

-DigWise is an AI-powered platform that leverages machine learning to analyze symptoms and provide guidance on potential health issues in dogs.
-This repository contains the backend code for the DigWise application, implemented using Node.js and Express.
+DignoWise is an AI-powered platform that leverages machine learning to analyze symptoms and provide guidance on potential health issues in individuals.
+This repository contains the backend code for the DignoWise application, implemented using Node.js and Express.

 ## Getting Started

 ### Prerequisites

-Before running DigWise, make sure you have the following installed:
+Before running DignoWise, make sure you have the following installed:

 - [Node.js](https://nodejs.org/)
 - [MongoDB](https://www.mongodb.com/)